This week we focused on the white dog, and also on other white crafts.

 As before he loved pushing the straws in, but found the pipe cleaners tricky.
 So I did help him with some of those.

-I’m glad I got a quick photo of the finished sculpture because the next day F dismantled it, got out the (also white!) colander and starting threading the pipe cleaners through the holes like we did back in February.
+I’m glad I got a quick photo of the finished sculpture because the next day F dismantled it, got out the (also white!) colander and starting threading the pipe cleaners through the holes.

 Paper Towel Art